-Venomous Asp Caterpillar popping up around Houston
+Experts warn of venomous Asp Caterpillar popping up around Houston

 The Pest Police said the caterpillars are often in oak trees, rose bushes and ivy.

-"The pain could include burning, itching, rashes, blistering, trouble breathing, chest pains," said Mikal Shami of Pest Police.
+"The pain could include burning, itching, rashes, blistering, trouble breathing, chest pains," said Mikal Shamsi of Pest Police.

 Shamsi said you will see more of the caterpillars this time of year.
-Plus, he said Hurricane Harvey could mean we see more Asps than usually.
 He said the caterpillars nest underground and likely stayed underground longer due to the flooding, which means they had a longer breeding season.

-Colonial Park in West University has even put up signs with pictures of the caterpillar so parents and kids know to watch out for them.
+Colonial Park in West University have had warning signs of the caterpillar so parents and kids know to watch out for them.

 Parents like Reena Jogi are grateful the signs are there.